NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 - Click Settings icon (bottom left)
 - Set HTTP URL to `/chat/stream` (recommended)
 - Configure theme and WebSocket URL as needed
+- Check "Enable intermediate results" and "Enable intermediate results by default" if you prefer to see all the agent calls while the workflow runs.

 ## Example Prompts